D3XTRO12/Viking-App/README.md

 1) Backend: The backend is developed in Java and uses Spring Boot as a framework.
 It is responsible for managing users, jobs, teams, budgets and communications.
 2) Database: The database used is MySQL, where all the application information is stored.
-3) Mobile App: The mobile app is developed in React Native and allows technicians and customers to interact with the app.
-Technicians can log jobs, update repair status, send photos and videos, and communicate with customers.
-Customers can track repair progress, view photos and videos, and access detailed estimates.

 ## Main Features
-1) User Registration: Technicians and customers can register on the app to access its features.
+1) Easy to use: Only with the ticket number, the clients can see the advance of thier equipment

 2) Job Management: Technicians can create and manage tickets for each repair, including customer, equipment, problem, and diagnosis information.

 3) Progress Tracking: Technicians can update job status with photos, videos and comments so the customer can follow the process in real time.

-4)Estimates: Technicians can generate detailed estimates with the total cost of the repair, including labor and parts.
+4) Estimates: Technicians can generate detailed estimates with the total cost of the repair, including labor and parts.

 5) Repair History: Customers can access a complete record of all repairs performed, including equipment, customer and cost information.